Which single or multi-effects pedals should I choose for my electric violin?

 If you are a professional and want to perform on stage, then it will be a matter of knowledge and personal choice.
 Some violinists prefer the single-effect pedals, others find them superfluous and prefer the multi-effects processor.

 The transportation should also be considered.
 If you have to fly, you may be limited by the weight of your luggage.
-A multi-effects processor weighs between 3 and 5kg and each single-effect pedal about 500g.
-This weight problem has led us to use multi-effects pedals in many of our trips.
-At 3Dvarius, we currently use the Hotone Ampero and the Boss GT-1.
+A multi-effects processor weighs between 2 and 3kg and each single-effect pedal about 500g.
+This weight problem has led us to use multi-effects processors in many of our trips.
+At 3Dvarius, we currently use the Hotone Ampero and the Ampero Stomp II.

 We will not recommend any single-effect pedals, there are so many… Feel free to watch videos on the Internet, even if the tests are done with an electric guitar.
 You can always change the settings to suit your electric violin.